 Read also: How to stay safe as a traveller in Nigeria

-I think this is one fear we have all been shying away from, simply because we all want to go to the “abroad.”
+I think this is one fear we have all been shying away from, simply because we all want to go “abroad.”
 Most Nigerians are scared of racism.
 The uncertainty of acceptance outside the shores of this country is terrifying.

 The fact that some countries perceive us as bad news also contributes to the fear.
 Nigerians are people who work hard so that nobody can look down on them.
 I call it the “African Pride.”
 So the thought and possibility of being a victim of discrimination have confined some of us to stay in our Motherland.
 After all, there’s no place like home.